 No external data source containing the list options?
 Consider this hack

-If you don’t have an external datasource where you store and update lists values (or can’t access it because of network restriction at your company) but still want to benefit from dynamic select lists, you can use Elements Connect to fetch data from Jira, by setting up your list of options in a dedicated project as Jira issues’s fields.
+If you don’t have an external datasource where you store and update lists values (or can’t access it because of network restriction at your company) but still want to benefit from dynamic select lists, you can use Elements Connect to fetch data from Jira, by setting up your list of options in a dedicated project as Jira issues’s fields as show below.

 It’s much simpler to set up and maintain than creating custom scripts, and you can order list options.

 You can then grant a group of power users access to the project.
 This way, they can update the list of options by adding and removing the issues available in the project, without needing your help.

 Choosing the type of Jira custom field best suited to your use-case